stefanthoss/stefandroid-blog/_posts/2025-01-31-swap-eaton-ups-fan.md

 ## Fan Swap

 First turn off the UPS and disconnect it from the grid.
-You have to remove only one screw in the back to slide off the top cover:
+You have to remove 3 screws in the back to slide off the top cover:

 ![Back of the Eaton UPS](/assets/images/eaton-ups-outside.jpg)